Towards An Analytical Framework for Dynamic Potential Games

-\textbf{Abstract.} Potential game is an emerging notion and framework for studying multi-agent games, especially with heterogeneous agents.
-Up to date, potential games have been extensively studied mostly from the algorithmic aspect in approximating and computing the Nash equilibrium without verifying if the game is a potential game, due to the lack of analytical structure.

-In this paper, we aim to build an analytical framework for dynamic potential games.
-We prove that a game is a potential game if and only if each agent's value function can be decomposed as a potential function and a residual term that solely dependent on other agents' actions.
-This decomposition enables us to identify and analyze a new and important class of potential games called the distributed game.
-Moreover, by an appropriate notion of functional derivatives, we prove that a game is a potential game if the value function has a symmetric Jacobian.
-Consequently, for a general class of continuous-time stochastic games, their potential functions can be further characterized from both the probabilistic and the PDE approaches.
-The consistency of these two characterisations are shown in a class of linear-quadratic games.
+\textbf{Abstract.} Potential game is an emerging notion and framework for studying $N$-player games, especially with heterogeneous players.
+In this paper, we build an analytical framework for dynamic potential games.
+We prove that a game is a dynamic potential game if and only if each player's value function can be decomposed as a potential function and a residual term which is solely dependent on other players' policies. {This decomposition is consistent with the result in the static setting} and enables us to identify and analyze an important and new class of dynamic potential games called the distributed game.
+Moreover, we prove that a game is a dynamic potential game if the value function has a symmetric Jacobian. {This generalizes the differential characterization for static potential games by replacing the classical derivative with a new notation of functional derivative with respect to Markov policies.} For a general class of continuous-time stochastic games, we explicitly characterize their potential functions. {In particular, we show that the potential function of linear-quadratic games can be studied through a system of linear ODEs.
+Furthermore, under a rank condition on control coefficients, we prove a linear-quadratic game is a Markov potential game if and only if all players have identical cost functions. }